 Emma was born in October 2007.
-She’s into Hello Kitty, talking The Sass, and eating carbohydrates (or not eating at all).
+She’s into Hello Kitty, art (all things painting, drawing, and making), and eating carbohydrates (or not eating at all).

 Annie was born in February 2010.
-She is into being cute, breaking stuff, and driving her sister crazy.
+She is into trying to pick her nose without anyone noticing, fighting bedtime, and driving her sister crazy.

 I started this blog to highlight how glamorous my life is: I get bossed around all day by a couple of pint-sized dictators.
-I haven’t worn anything labeled “Dry Clean Only” in four years and I can’t get rid of my old Baby Bjorn tan lines.
-I have goldfish permanently stuck to the seats of my car and I haven’t gone to the bathroom alone since 2007.
+I haven’t worn anything labeled “Dry Clean Only” in six years, and I have permanent Baby Bjorn tan lines.
+I will forever have goldfish stuck to the seats of my car and I haven’t gone to the bathroom alone since 2007.

 Sometimes when all you want to do is cry — it’s better to laugh.